The Australian Ballet Ticketing Terms and Conditions

 Tickets for Step Inside events, talks and classes are non-refundable unless the event is cancelled.
 All purchases are final, and tickets are non-transferrable.
 Purchase and participation of Step Inside events will be considered acceptance of these Terms and Conditions, and any ongoing updates to these Terms and Conditions.
 Where a participant is a minor/child as defined by Australian law, a parent/guardian is accepting these Terms and Conditions on their behalf.

 Every possible effort is made to deliver classes, workshops and events as advertised however the schedule is subject to change or cancellation without notice.

 For security purposes and in case of an emergency, the names of individual event participants will be required for all classes, workshops and tours.
 You may also be asked to provide additional details either at the time of booking or upon attending certain tours, classes and workshops including the participant’s address, date of birth and an emergency contact.

 Event participants will be fully supervised during classes and workshops.
-Parents, guardians and teachers are not permitted to attend classes and workshops.
+Parents, guardians and teachers are not permitted to attend classes and workshops unless otherwise stated.
 Parents, guardians and/or teachers are asked to meet their children promptly at the conclusion of classes and workshops.

 The Australian Ballet takes no responsibility for belongings left unattended during classes and workshops.